AkobirNarzullaev/AkobirNarzullaev/README.md

 # 💫 About Me:
-Hi, I’m @AkobirNarzullaev<br>I’m a Data Science Engineer<br>My stack is Python, JavaScript and SQL<br>I am a senior student in INHA University in Tashkent.
+Hi, I’m @AkobirNarzullaev<br>I’m a Data Science/ML Engineer<br>My stack is Python, JavaScript and SQL<br>I am a senior student in INHA University in Tashkent.
 I am majoring in Computer Engineering<br>How to reach me https://t.me/akobiir1

 ## 🌐 Socials: